jperaltac/lpmd2/docs/performance_liblpmd.md

     still covers several hundred integration steps and offers a stable distribution of costs for the inner loops.【14ad63†L1-L27】

+## Regression checks

+Run the automated LPUnit suite before and after profiling experiments to confirm that instrumentation or optimisation work has not regressed functional behaviour.
+The suite is enabled via `LPMD_ENABLE_TESTS`; see the [Testing](COMPILATION.md#testing) section of `docs/COMPILATION.md` for commands that build and execute the targets.

 ## Primary hotspots

 | Inclusive IR % | Function | Notes |